TiarkRompf/cs502/project1.md

 This file defines multiple classes that are used to generate the code and run it on your machine.
-Nothing needs to be modified, but it is recommended to read it and have an idea of what is happening behind the scenes.
+Nothing needs to be modified, but it is recommanded to read it and have an idea of what is happening behind the scenes.

 ### gen/bootstrap.c

 As we are generating assembly code which is OS dependent, we are using GCC to do the heavy lifting for us.
-The bootstrap file is a generic C file that is calling a function **entry_point** and is printing the result in **stdout**.
+The boostrap file is a generic C file that is calling a function **entry_point** and is printing the result in **stdout**.
 Our compiler will generate the file **gen/gen.s** and will be assembled and bootstrapped by gcc: